Nitrux/pnx/README.md

 This is a list of known issues with pnx.

    - pnx does not support bulding AUR packages.
    - pnx does not resolve GNU C Library compatibility.
-If the program installed from Arch Linux was compiled against a newer Glibc version and the host does not have the same Glibc version, the program will not run.
+If the program installed from Arch Linux (for example) was compiled against a newer Glibc version and the host does not have the same Glibc version, the program will not run.
    - pnx does not integrate the programs installed from Arch Linux to the host application menu.

 # Issues